m5b/ICS32/_sources/assignments/a3a.md

 ### Part 2

 Alright, at this point you should have two classes that retrieve data from web API's.
-For the second part of the assignment you will incorporate these classes into the current version of your DS program (where you left of after a2).
+For the second part of the assignment you will incorporate these classes into the current version of your DS program (where you left off after a2).

 You goal for part 2 should be to allow your user to write journal posts with optional keywords that are transcluded into data from your API classes.
 You must create at least two keywords, one for each API, using the keywords listed below: